jumptrnr/carbonetest/readme.md

 nodemon start
 ```

-- When the app starts it navigate to http://localhost:8005 or wherever you install it
+- When the app starts it navigate to [yourapp](http://localhost:8005) at localhost:8085 or wherever you are running it
 - Look at the ./test/output.pdf file and note the two images are the same, but in fact should be different, and correspond to the base64 images in the provided data.json file.